 Rules Affecting Distributors.
 We closely monitor regulations in each market as well as the activity of distributors to ensure that our distributor activities comply with local laws.
 Our published distributor policies and procedures establish the rules that distributors must follow in each market.
 In addition, we generally participate in local direct selling associations and agree to abide by the policies required of those associations.
-We also monitor distributor activities of another.
+We also monitor distributor activity to ensure that our distributors epipop a level playing field and that distributors are not disadvantaged by the activities of another.
 We require our distributors to present products and business opportunities ethically and professionally.
 Distributors further agree that their presentations to customers must be consistent with, and limited to, the product claims and representations made in our literature.
 Even though sponsoring activities can be conducted in many countries, our distributors may not conduct marketing activities outside of those countries in which we currently conduct business, and further they may not export for sale products from one country to another.